Text

 Text Align

 within an element.
-The text can be aligned to the left
+The text can be aligned to the left, right, center,

 This is a paragraph.